Develop a new online course ($3,000 per credit hour)

 - The course has never been offered online, or

-- More than 50% of the course content needs to be designed, or redesigned, if taken from an existing face-to-face course.
+- More than 50% of the course content needs to be designed, or redesigned, if taken from an existing online or face-to-face course.

 Improve an existing online/blended course ($1,000 per credit hour)